 Website display on mobiles and tablets

-2017 update: This topic is now so mainstream it is hardly worth discussing, all websites are designed to be mobile-friendly and this is now a ranking factor with Google.
+2017 update: The topic of website display on mobiles is now so mainstream it is hardly worth discussing.
+We design all websites to be mobile-friendly and this is now a ranking factor with Google.
 But the page still explains what this means for anyone who is unsure about it.

 Increasing numbers of people are using mobile devices to access websites.
 These can range in size from the largest (iPads) to the smallest (mobile phones), with the smaller tablets and larger phones in between.
 Typical figures for mobile usage are around 20%, that’s one fifth of visitors (October 2013).

 Why does this matter?
 Because a website that is designed for a desktop computer can be much harder to see, and therefore navigate, on a very small device.
-All websites can be accessed and used on smaller screens, but not easily.
+Small screens can access all websites, but not necessarily easily.
 The answer is to design a site that is mobile-friendly.

 What is a mobile-friendly website?